 Then hit "Short" if you want a 12-character password, or "Long" if you want a 26-character password.
 Most websites will accept a 26-character password, and it's vastly more secure, so use that whenever you can; the 12-character option is for the occasional badly-written site with maximum password lengths.

-Every time you use the same Password Name and Master Password, it'll generate the exact same password, so you don't need to write down what it generates.
-Just memorize your Master Password and keep your Password Names easy to remember (and write them down somewhere, too!) and you can get your passwords from anywhere.
+Every time you use the same Password Name and Master Key, it'll generate the exact same password, so you don't need to write down what it generates.
+Just memorize your Master Key and keep your Password Names easy to remember (and write them down somewhere, too!) and you can get your passwords from anywhere.

 If the Short and Long buttons don't work (some sites are really badly designed and have asinine requirements on what your password must contain), click "More Options" and select exactly what you need: whether the password requires digits, punctuation, or uppercase letters; whether it needs to have no punctuation or be only digits (for a PIN number); and what length you want.
 Then click "Generate Custom" to get your custom password.